 Project representatives attended the Abbott Loop Community Council (ALCC) meeting on October 20, 2022, to provide a project introduction, announce Open House #1, answer project questions, and listen to stakeholder comments.
-The meeting summary can be found in the APPENDIX K.
+Project representatives attended the ALCC meeting on October 19, 2023, to provide a project update, announce public Open House #2, and listen to stakeholder comments.
+The meeting summaries can be found in the APPENDIX K.

-G. Public Open House Event
+G. Public Open Houses